 Celebrate Spring at Your Local Maifest!

 If you’re living in Germany, I highly recommend attending a local Maifest.
-But if you miss the May 1 holiday celebrations, you can still celebrate the spring season at Frühlingsfest!
+But if you miss the May 1 holiday celebrations, you can still celebrate the spring season at a local Frühlingsfest!

 Looking for more local tips about living in Germany?
 Subscribe to my Youtube channel and follow me on Instagram!